The Novitiate

 Lean deeper into our way of life and formation.

-The novitiate typically takes 36 months but can take as long as you need to discern God’s next invitation for you.
-Afterward, you may be invited to make initial vows with the Order for one year.
+Novitiate formation lasts at least 36 months and can take as long as you need to discern God’s invitation for you.
+Afterward, you may be invited to take initial vows for one to five years.

 Novitiate Rhythms

-In the midst of the three “movements” of the novitiate, a larger formation process is taking place.
-During the novitiate, we’re inviting you to really begin leaning into our shared rule in your everyday life.
+In the midst of the three “movements” of the novitiate, a larger formation process is taking place as we invite you to leaning into our shared rule in your everyday life.

-To help support you in this, each month, the entire Order turns their attention to one commitment from our rule of life together as a shared focus, which we then explore in monthly formation groups, where you’ll practice spiritual friendship.
+To help support you in this, each month, the entire Order turns their attention to one commitment from our rule of life together as a common focus, which we then explore in monthly formation groups, where you practice spiritual friendship.

 Throughout your novitiate, then, you can expect a rhythm of: